Ouranosinc/PAVICS-e2e-workflow-tests-/README.md

 the checks.
 In the case where the cell output is important to assert the correctness of the notebook, we can add `# NBVAL_CHECK_OUTPUT` to the cell.

+By default we regex replace `pavics.ouranos.ca` to the hostname of the server under test to test all components of the server under test.
+However, we do not perform this regex replace for `.ncml` links so `.ncml` links will come from our production server `pavics.ouranos.ca`.
+The reason is that `.ncml` files require a large amount of `.nc` matching files to be copied to the server under test so we want to avoid this setup burden for the server under test.
+Regular `.nc` files will still have to be copied over so the Thredds component is tested.

 ## Adding more notebooks to tests